Top remote work software: 10 best tools for remote work

 2. Slack – best remote work tool for chatting with your teammates

-Instant messaging software is invaluable when it comes to remote collaboration with your teammates.
+Instant messaging software is invaluable when it comes to remote or hybrid collaboration with your teammates.
 It makes it easier to chat back and forth, building rapport and getting speedy responses without starting yet another unnecessary email thread.

 Slack is our pick of the bunch thanks to its organized structure, simplistic design, and easy-to-use interface.

-Key features:
+Key features

 • Channels allow you to organize your work based on projects, topics, or teams